SRALFk/baca./README.md

  * **LocalForage** (Asynchronous storage management).
  * **Lucide Icons** (Clean and modern iconography).
 ## ☕ Support
-This application is developed for the reading community that craves comfort and absolute privacy.
+This application is developed for the reading community that craves comfort and privacy.
 If you find this app useful and want to support its ongoing development, consider buying the developer a coffee!

 <a href="https://saweria.co/Densl" target="_blank">
   <img src="https://img.shields.io/badge/Saweria-Buy_Me_A_Coffee-FFCE00?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black" alt="Support via Saweria">